RahulSandhu/parkinsons/README.md

 results, model files, and logs
 * Best performance achieved by normalized KNN model with 97% accuracy at k = 4

-## 📈 Figures

-All visual outputs from the project are saved in the `images/` directory:

-* Feature selection visualizations
-* API diagrams and testing examples
-* Project logos

 ## 📚 License

 This project is licensed under the terms of the [LICENSE](LICENSE) file.